Copywriting / Product Descriptions

 With a line of products that consistently perform from oil fields and logging sites to city streets and forest trails, Red Wing remains unwavering from Beckman’s original mission.
 From loggers and oil workers to lovers of the outdoors, Red Wing continues to build quality, timeless products and weave a common thread that many different people appreciate and connect through.
 [Permalink]

-From August of 2017 to the present, I act/acted as the social media manager.
+From August of 2017 to April 2018, I also acted as the social media manager.
 During that time I helped to create a daily consistency through pre-approved content, worked with outside contributors to gather user-generated content, increase equity around the hashtag #explore_enjoy while remain on-brand.